Daesung: 2013–2016: Solo debut in Japan, D'slove, Delight and encore concerts

-2017–present: Solo Dome tour, D-Day and mandatory military service
+2017–present: Solo Dome tour and D-Day

 On December 2, 2016, YGEX announced that Daesung would be holding his first solo dome tour in Japan, titled the D-lite Japan Dome Tour 2017.
-The tour started at the Seibu Prince Dome on April 15 and 16, and was completed at the Kyocera Dome on April 22 and 23.
+The tour started at the Seibu Prince Dome on April 15 and 16 and was completed at the Kyocera Dome on April 22 and 23.
 The tour attracted 150,000 fans to the two cities.
-Later, YGEX announced that Daesung will embark on a nationwide hall tour named DNA Show Vol.1, with 28 shows to start on August.
-As more than 350,000 people applied to buy tickets to his concerts, which was six times bigger than the expected, eleven additional shows were announced, totaling 39 concerts in 18 cities, making it his biggest tour in the country.
-A total of 88,000 fans are expected to attended.
+Later, YGEX announced that Daesung will embark on a nationwide hall tour named DNA Show Vol.1, with 28 shows to start on August 11, 2017.
+As more than 350,000 people applied to buy tickets to his concerts, which was six times bigger than expected, eleven additional shows were announced, totalling 39 concerts in 18 cities, making it his biggest tour in the country.
+A total of 88,000 fans are expected to have attended.

 His second Japanese EP, named D-Day, was released simultaneously in South Korea and Japan on April 12, 2017.
-The album contained seven songs written and composed by top Japanese artists, including Ayaka, Hata Motohiro, Kameda Seiji, and Daesung himself.
+The album contained seven songs written and composed by top Japanese artists, including Ayaka, Hata Motohiro, Kameda Seiji and Daesung himself.
 D-Day peaked at number one in the Oricon Albums Chart and on the Billboard Japan Albums chart.
 Daesung was featured on an official cover album of the Japanese band Dreams Come True, covering the song "Egao no Yukue" (笑顔の行方) which was originally released in 1990.
 He also released the digital EP Delight 2 on October 12, 2017, containing three covers and one original song.
 Upon release, the EP topped several Japanese online music services.
-Due to its popularity it was announced that Delight 2 would be released in a physical format on December 20 with seven additional tracks.
+Due to its popularity, it was announced that Delight 2 would be released in a physical format on December 20 with seven additional tracks.
 Upon its physical release, the EP debuted at number three on Oricon, with 45,267 copies sold.